-- Design Review of project plans for the site design and building elevations; and - Variance to allow walls within the project perimeter landscape setback along Barton Street and Mariposa Avenue.
+- Planned Residential Development Permit for the establishment of 138 detached singlefamily dwellings, common open space amenities, private streets, and water quality treatment facilities; - Design Review of project plans for the site design and building elevations; and - Variance to allow 6 foot high walls within a reduced perimeter landscape setback along Lurin, Cole, and Mariposa Avenues.

-Individual proposed lots range in size from 4,750 square feet to 19,059 square feet and the proposed single-family residences range in size from 2,274 square feet to 3,783 square feet.
-The proposed residences consist of one and two stories with a maximum building height of 29 feet, 10 inches, with up to five bedrooms, four-and-a-half bathrooms, and a two-car garage.
+Individual proposed lots range in size from 4,235 square feet to 15,720 square feet and the proposed single-family residences range in size from 2,274 square feet to 3,783 square feet.
+The proposed residences consist of one and two stories with a maximum building height of 29 feet, 6 inches, with up to five bedrooms, four-and-a-half bathrooms, and a two-car garage.
 Three architectural styles (Spanish Santa Barbara, Italianate, and Craftsman Bungalow) and five floor plans are proposed with varying building designs and rooflines for each of the plans.

-A total of 57,228 square feet of common open space is located throughout the Planned Residential Development.
-Amenities include open lawn areas, a basketball court, a tot lot, playground, three picnic shelters, a BBQ area, and two dog parks.
+A total of 72,387 square feet of common open space is located throughout the Planned Residential Development.
+Amenities include two open lawn areas, exercise stations, four picnic shelters, two BBQ areas, a tot lot and playground, two pickleball courts, and a lawn games area.
 Each residential lot includes a minimum of 200 square feet of private open space.

-Vehicular access to the project site is provided via one driveway on Lurin Avenue and one driveway on Mariposa Avenue.
-The internal private streets provide 61 guest parking spaces.
+Vehicular access to the project site is provided via two-way driveways on Lurin Avenue, Cole Avenue, and Mariposa Avenue.
+The internal private streets provide 127 guest parking spaces.
 The proposed project includes an internal pedestrian network of sidewalks with enhanced street crossings and corner curb bulb-outs for safety.